-Desiree Duncan, Primary Assistant Teacher, has her NC Early Childhood Certification and has worked at SPMS for 15 years.
+Desiree Duncan, Primary Floater, has her NC Early Childhood Certification and has worked at SPMS for 15 years.

 Christine Henry, Primary Lead Teacher, received her Montessori Primary Certification in May, 2013.
 She has a BA in Psychology from UNCA and an NC Early Childhood Credential.
 Christine has been with the school since 2008 and has worked at every level of classroom as an Assistant Teacher.
 One of her two sons graduated from SPMS and the other is in our Elementary class.

 Jennifer Tuffo, Primary Assistant Teacher, has her NC Early Childhood Certification.
 Her two daughters are enrolled in our toddler and Elementary programs.